The Day of Mourning

 “If I was going to complain it wouldn’t be about that,” said Bernd.

-“Ha!” laughed Heiner, cutting short Bernd’s words short.
-“And if they had stayed, then a small army of goblins, renowned across the world for treachery and base cunning, with only us few to guard them.
+“Ha!” laughed Heiner, cutting Bernd’s words short.
+“And if they had stayed, then a small army of goblins, a race renowned for treachery and base cunning, would have only us few to guard them.
 What could go wrong?”

 “The general had other ideas for the goblins,” added Heiner.
 “Let them fight their own kind to retake Pugno.
-Goblins fighting goblins means less losses for us.”
+Goblins fighting goblins means less injury to us.”

-“I don’t think the general needs a commentary upon his tactics from the likes of you two,” said Gansz.
+“I don’t think the general needs a commentary upon his tactics from the likes of you,” said Gansz.
 He replaced his glasses and, hands on hips, took the measure of the complaining seaman.
-“This is heavy labour, granted, but you’re a labourer.
-You might not be winding a windlass nor hauling a halyard like you’re used to as a labourer-at-sea, but instead hefting stones.
-What’s the difference to the sweat on your back?
+“This is heavy work, granted, but as a sailor you are a labourer.
+You might be hefting stones instead of winding a windlass or hauling a halyard, but what’s the difference to the sweat on your back?
 Those who marched away, they’re labourers too – labourers in arms.
-Would you rather be out there marching for miles and day and all so you be bloodied at the end of it?
-We get paid either way, and here we have shelter and plenty of grub …”
+Would you prefer to be out there, marching for miles a day, and all so you can be bloodied at the end of your journey?
+You get paid either way, but here you have shelter and plenty to eat …”

 “If you like fish,” interrupted Heiner.

-Gansz furrowed his brow and fixed his over the spectacles stare upon Heiner.
+Gansz furrowed his brow and fixed his eyes over his spectacles upon Heiner.

-“Which of course we do,” laughed Heiner, a hint of nervousness in his tone.
+“Which, of course we do,” laughed Heiner, a hint of nervousness in his tone.
 “Like you said, we’re sailors.”

 … “I’ll come back before nightfall to see how you’ve done.”

-The two seamen fell silent and recommenced their slow labour.
+The two seamen fell silent and recommenced their labours.
 Gansz took his leave, slipping and cursing several times as he scrabbled over the rocks back into the castle’s outer ward.
-As soon as he had gone Berd and Heiner stopped working.
+As soon as he had gone Bernd and Heiner stopped working.

 “You know,” said Bernd, “he was a mere grommet when I served as bo’s’un on a Marie bark.”

 “I did know,” said Heiner.
-“Then, while he mastered the art of gunnery you got plastered studying the art of drinking ale.”
+“Then, while he mastered the art of gunnery you set about studying the art of drinking ale.”

 “Very funny.
 Still, I’d rather take orders from Captain Singel, at least he’s a proper engineer – a gentleman who has studied his mathematicals.
 I’d like to see Gansz explain the rule of the sun.”

 Heinar laughed.
-“The captain’s head is full o’ nonsense.
+“The captain’s head is full of nonsense.
 You know where he is right now?
-He’s out looking for better stone!
+He’s out there, looking for better stone!
 Here we are surrounded by the stuff, with more of the same beneath the earth, and he’s off to look for a better kind.
-An’ if he finds it then it’ll have to be quarried, then carved, then lugged up here.
+And if he finds it then it will have to be quarried, then carved, then lugged up here.
 That’s work on top of work, and all unnecessary.
-He believes himself an architect.”
+He thinks himself a maestro, an artist-architect.”

 “And you think you know if he is or not?” scoffed Bernd.
-“You think you know what needs doing to rebuild a fortress?”
+“You think you know what is necessary to rebuild a fortress?”

 “I’ve done a fair bit of soldiering – plenty enough to know that a military engineer ought to be satisfied with building effective defences.
-Fancy flourishes and pretty carvings aren’t required.
-Patch what needs patching, pile up some earth to make it better proof against shot, and be done.
+Fancy flourishes and pretty carvings are not required.
+Patch up what needs patching, pile up some earth to make it proof against shot, and be done.
 Once the general gets wind of it, he’ll make Singel see sense.
-General Valckenburgh is a man for getting things done – why else would the company employ him, give him so much authority?
-We turned the watchtower at Tursi into a fort overnight, and Khurnag’s army broke against it.”
+General Valckenburgh is a man for efficiency – why else would the company give him so much power?
+We turned the watchtower at Tursi into a fortress overnight, and Khurnag’s army broke against it.”

 “I’m not saying it was anything more than earthworks.
 What I’m saying is that it wasn’t shoddy work – it was exactly what was required for the job in hand.
 No time, effort or money wasted.
-The VMC intends to profit from Tilea, as much as they can, and so far they’ve playing a very clever game laying the groundwork.
+The VMC intends to profit from Tilea, as much as they can, and so far they’ve played a very clever game laying the groundwork.
 A city state bought, towns and fortresses happy to be subjugated, the rest of Tilea thankful for the defeat of Khurnag’s Waagh, and goblin armies defeated with barely a blow dealt.
-The general even put the last lot of goblins to work serving the company’s purpose.
+The general has even put the last lot of goblins to work serving the company’s purpose.
 The whole of southern Tilea is likely to fall under the company’s control, and the gulf along with it.
 Monte Castello doesn’t have to look pretty to play its part in commanding the Bay of Wrecks, making the profits and dividends that bit more vast.”